G1DO/fos/README.md

 > **Note:** Make sure PowerShell is updated to the latest version.
 After updating, it may be called **PowerShell 7** instead of Windows PowerShell.

-This PowerShell script installs and configures everything automatically.

 #### Step 1: One-Line Install Command

 Simply open **PowerShell** (normal mode, not Administrator) and run: